Alexis-Bll/network-lab-portfolio/README.md

 # Network Lab Portfolio

-This repository showcases my hands-on networking and infrastructure lab work, built to demonstrate practical skills in enterprise network design, implementation, troubleshooting, and documentation.
+This repository showcases my hands-on networking and infrastructure lab work, focused on building practical skills in enterprise network design, implementation, troubleshooting, and documentation.

-The portfolio is centred around an **Enterprise Network Lab** built in **EVE-NG**, with documentation split into clear stages:
+The portfolio is centred around an **Enterprise Network Lab** built in **EVE-NG**, with two defined stages:

 - **V1** — a completed CCNA-level enterprise network foundation.
-- **V2** — an extended enterprise services version introducing internet access, NAT, DHCP, DNS, Active Directory, and Group Policy.
+- **V2** — an enterprise services expansion adding internet access, NAT, DHCP, DNS, Active Directory, Group Policy, and application server integration.

-The aim of this portfolio is to show not only that the network works, but also that I can explain the design decisions, document configurations, validate behaviour, and troubleshoot issues in a professional way.
+The aim of this portfolio is to demonstrate my ability to **design, configure, test, troubleshoot, and document enterprise-style network environments** using industry-relevant technologies.

 ---